Education Research Current Organisation and Cooperation NL

 Every year, ASI selects new and innovative research projects at the VU for its seed money with the aim to foster innovative and interdisciplinary research across VU faculties.
 The projects are intended to strengthen the VU profile theme of “Science for Sustainability”.

-Apart from the annual seed money grants, ASI has introduced the ASI Research Innovation Programme, which focuses on grant acquisition and bridges the gap between bottom-up projects financed by seed money and research projects with external funding.
+Apart from the annual seed money grants, ASI has introduced the ASI Research Innovation Booster, which focuses on grant acquisition and bridges the gap between bottom-up projects financed by seed money and research projects with external funding.
 By creating open spaces for connection, researchers can meet colleagues and exchange ideas for new research initiatives.
 With the support of ASI, the Grant Office and IXA as well as funding, these ideas are taken to the next stage and geared towards acquisition.

 The first edition of the programme has led to five new projects.
 Click through the images above to learn more about the projects, which include: